 CONNECTIONS: Social Awareness, Public Speaking, Critical Thinking, Character Building, Literacy and Creative Writing.

 A fun beginner's class teaching vocal and physical strength, roll playing, character development, and the basics of theater.

 Act out songs and scenes from favorite fairytales

 Multiple songs choreographed and performed in a final presentation.

 Controversial topics brought in to spark debates and participation.
 Students select debate subjects and present a final mock debate.

 Improve your ability to deliver engaging and memorable speeches.
 Focus on storytelling construction and physical and vocal performance skills.

 Focuses on the seven basic principles we use in creating captivating children's theater.
-Can be done as a residency where students learn to create their own piece with these principles.
+Students will create a fairytale incorporating these principles.

 Edie has adapted over 20 fairytales for groups of 5 to 25 characters.
 Every play is designed to fit the class at hand.
 Most shows run 20-40 minutes and include at least 5 songs.
 Favorites: Cinderella, Yeh Shen: the ancient Chinese version of Cinderella, Jack and the Beanstalk, Snow White, Sleeping Beauty, The Three Little Pigs, Little Red Riding Hood, El Secreto Gigante, The Princess Who Could Not Cry, Thumbelina and more!

 Create your own play, or pick one of ours.
 Edie's original plays include: Backyard Angels: two bands join for a music competition, Eye of the Storm: fun Caribbean murder mystery, Modern Art Mystery: a new masterpiece goes missing at an art collector's costume party, Museum Heist: when a rare museum piece disappears two detective teams are on the case, and more!